top of page

 It’s been a bit since I've written here.
 I’ve been keeping busy with some publishing projects, one of which I’m especially excited about: The Sage Works Guide to Global Leadership, coming out in January!

 Lately, though, the mainstream conversation around CX ethics has caught up with some of the same issues I’ve been working on.
-Case in point: the FTC’s recent $2.5 billion settlement with Amazon over “dark patterns” in its Prime subscription flows.
+Example: the FTC’s recent $2.5 billion settlement with Amazon over “dark patterns” in its Prime subscription flows.
 Just how tough was it to cancel?
 Well, the complaint specifies a "four-page, six-click, fifteen-option cancellation process."
-Wow!

-Dark patterns are intentional design choices that create friction, conceal important information from customers, and drive outcomes like revenue or retention for a company, often at the expense of the customer's money, time, or privacy.
-For years, dark patterns have quietly shaped customer experiences—not as bugs, but as features.
+Dark patterns are intentional design choices that create friction and conceal important information from customers so that companies retain revenue and prevent customers from leaving, at the customer's expense.
+For years, dark patterns have quietly shaped customer experiences.
 They're so common that nowadays, it's not about who's experienced them, but who hasn't?

 If you’ve followed my past work on sludge and red tape, you’ll see the connections: